-- 11.6.4.1 The Department reserves the right to collect interest on unpaid balances beginning thirty (30) Calendar Days from the date of initial notification to the CONTRACTOR and after sixty (60) Days upon notification to a Provider. - 11.6.4.2 The rate of interest charged will be the same as that fixed by the Secretary of the United States Treasury as provided for in 45 CFR

-§ 30.18.
-This rate may be revised quarterly by the Secretary of the Treasury and shall be published by DHHS in the Federal Register.

-- 11.6.4.3 The Department reserves the right to collect any amount owed to the Department as a result of, including but not limited to, audits or reviews, Overpayments, errors in payment, penalties, and liquidated damages, by deducting the amount owed from the next monthly Capitation Payment due to the Contractor. - 11.6.4.4 The CONTRACTOR shall reimburse the Department for any federal disallowances or sanctions imposed on the Department as a result of the CONTRACTOR's failure to abide by the terms of the contract. - 11.6.4.5 The CONTRACTOR will be subject to any additional conditions or restrictions placed on the Department by DHHS as a result of the disallowance. - 11.6.4.6 The CONTRACTOR shall provide any information concerning Encounter data, data from its Claims processing and financial systems, or other data regarding Medicaid Benefits paid on behalf of its Members, as requested by the Department, its authorized entities, or the SCAG. - 11.7 Cooperation and Support in Investigations, Hearings, and Disputes
+- 11.6.4.1 The Department reserves the right to collect interest on unpaid balances beginning thirty (30) Calendar Days from the date of initial notification to the CONTRACTOR and after sixty (60) Calendar Days upon notification to a Provider. - The rate of interest charged will be the same as that fixed by the Secretary of the United States Treasury as provided for in 45 CFR § 30.18.
+This rate may be revised quarterly by the Secretary of the Treasury and shall be published by DHHS in the Federal Register. - 11.6.4.3 The Department reserves the right to collect any amount owed to the Department as a result of the following, to include, but shall not be limited to: audits or reviews, overpayments, errors in payment, penalties, and liquidated damages.
+These amounts shall be collected, by deducting the amount owed from the next monthly Capitation Payment due to the CONTRACTOR. - 11.6.4.4 The CONTRACTOR shall reimburse the Department for any federal disallowances or sanctions imposed on the Department as a result of the CONTRACTOR's failure to abide by the terms of the contract. - 11.6.4.5 The CONTRACTOR will be subject to any additional conditions or restrictions placed on the Department by DHHS as a result of the disallowance. - 11.6.4.6 The CONTRACTOR shall provide any information concerning encounter data, data from its claims processing and financial systems, or other data regarding Medicaid Benefits paid on behalf of its Members, as requested by the Department, its authorized entities, or the SCAG.

+11.7 Cooperation and Support in Investigations, Hearings, and Disputes

 The Contractor shall cooperate fully with the Department, DHHS, the VAMPF, and any other authorized local, state, and federal agencies or law enforcement authorities in the investigation, documentation, and litigation of possible FWA cases or any other misconduct involving any of the duties and responsibilities performed by the CONTRACTOR under the contract.
 DHHS, its authorized representatives, and those of any other authorized local, state, or federal agency or law enforcement agency shall have access to the same records and information as does the Department.

-In addition, the CONTRACTOR shall cooperate and participate in the resolution of state fair hearings and Provider Disputes at the request of the Department.
-The CONTRACTOR must provide documentation and CONTRACTOR representatives/witnesses, and/or affidavits, as required by the Department, for such Appeals/hearings.
+11.7.1 The CONTRACTOR shall cooperate and participate in the resolution of state fair hearings and Provider disputes at the request of the Department.

-- 11.8 Suspension of Payment Based on Credible Allegation of Fraud - 11.8.1 The CONTRACTOR must have a provision for suspension of payments to a Provider for which the Department determines there is a CAFin accordance with 42 CFR § 455.23.
-(42 CFR § 438.608(a)(8)) - 11.8.2 Failure on the part of the CONTRACTOR to suspend Provider(s) payments when notified by the Department, may result in sanctions pursuant to Section 18 of this contract.

-- 11.9 Prepayment Review - 11.9.1 The CONTRACTOR must have a provision for full prepayment review for a Provider for which the Department initiates a full prepayment review to ensure claims presented meet the requirements of federal and state laws and regulations. - 11.9.2 A provider is removed from prepayment review only when determined appropriate by the Bureau of Program Integrity. - 11.9.3 Failure on the part of the CONTRACTOR to place the Provider in prepayment review when notified by the Department may result in sanctions pursuant to Section 18 of this contract. - 11.10 Statewide Pharmacy Lock-in Program (SPLIP)
+- 11.7.2 The CONTRACTOR shall provide documentation and CONTRACTOR representatives/witnesses, and/or affidavits, as required by the Department, for such appeals/hearings. - 11.8 Suspension of Payment Based on Credible Allegation of Fraud (CAF) - 11.8.1 The CONTRACTOR must have a provision for suspension of payments to a Provider for which the Department determines there is a CAF in accordance with 42 CFR § 455.23 and 42 CFR § 438.608(a)(8). - 11.9 Prepayment Review - 11.9.1 The CONTRACTOR shall have a provision for full prepayment review for a Provider for which the Department initiates a full prepayment review to ensure claims presented meet the requirements of federal and state laws and regulations. - 11.9.2 A provider shall only be removed from prepayment review when determined appropriate by PI. - 11.10 Statewide Pharmacy Lock-in Program (SPLIP)

-The CONTRACTOR must implement and maintain a statewide Pharmacy Lock-In Program (SPLIP), in which the Department will identify Members who are using Pharmacy services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the Department, in conformance with 42 CFR § 431.54(e), and as promulgated in the Managed Care Process and Procedure Manual.
+The CONTRACTOR shall implement and maintain a Statewide Pharmacy Lock-In Program (SPLIP), in which the Department will identify Members who are using pharmacy services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the Department, in conformance with 42 CFR § 431.54(e), and as promulgated in the Managed Care Process and Procedure Manual.